phorton1/Arduino-teensyExpression/design/readme_ui.md

 The Looper rig buttons are divided into 4 different groups.

 The first group, occupying the top 3 rows of the left most 4 buttons, are the **Synth Patch selection buttons**.
-They pick one of twelve patches on the synth, within the current "bank".
+They pick one of twelve patches on the synth, within one of two "banks".
 The **BANK/CONFIG** button is the upper right most button.
-Short clicking it will toggle between two banks of 12 synth patches, and it's color will change from CYAN to BLUE to represent bank 1 and bank 2, respectively.
+Short clicking it will toggle between the two banks of 12 synth patches, and it's color will change from CYAN to BLUE to represent bank 1 and bank 2, respectively.
 The patches that are selected also show the bank number they were selected under by turning either CYAN or BLUE when pressed.